Azure-Samples/azure-edge-extensions-iothub-fileupload-privatelink/docs/doc-iothub-storage-private.md

 The device retrieves the `customdns` field from the Desired Twin and can use code for replacing the default Azure blob storage endpoint with this custom domain.

-You can view a sample of such retrieve and replace in the sample client code in the file [`Program.cs`](../src/SampleIoTClientFileUpload/Program.cs)
+You can view a sample of such "retrieve and replace" in the sample client code in the file [`Program.cs`](../src/SampleIoTClientFileUpload/Program.cs)

 The final high level flow for the file upload now looks like this: